 2. Making Jewelry

-Stringing beads is a great way to improve fine motor skills in children with cerebral palsy because it requires a lot of precision.
+Stringing beads is a great way to improve fine motor skills in children with cerebral palsy because it requires a lot of precision and involves both hands.

-Start easy and purchase beads with large holes and a thin string.
+Start easy and purchase beads with large holes and a thin string or pipe cleaner.
 As they become more comfortable with this activity, you can make it more challenging by giving them beads with smaller holes.

-Another skill that your child will practice when they make jewelry is tying knots to keep the beads on the string.
+Another skill that your child can practice when they make jewelry is tying knots to keep the beads on the string.